Upcoming Public Hearings, Community Meetings, & Public Notices

 Upcoming public hearings include the following applications:

-• An application (PROJ25-002) submitted by Lord of Love Lutheran Church to approve a Special Use Permit for a digital monument sign in a "C-2" (General Commercial) zoning district on a 3.48 +/- acre property at 8306 E. 171st Street.
+• A request from Cradles2Crayons Learning Center for approval of a Special Use Permit for a commercial daycare center in a "C-2" (General Commercial) zoning district on 0.34 +/- acres located at 8009 E. 171st Street.

-• A request by Community Development staff for the vacation of right-of-way and utility easements at the northeast and northwest corners of E. 173rd Street and Cunningham Parkway.
+• A request from Community Development staff for the vacation of rights-of-way and utility easements at the northeast and northwest corners of E. 173rd Street and Cunningham Parkway.

 Community & Neighborhood Meetings